 Cruise control can be dangerous on slippery roads.
-On such roads, fast changes in tire traction can cause excessive wheel slip, and you could lose control.
+On such roads, fast changes in tire traction can cause excessive wheel slip, and vou could lose control.
 Do not use cruise control on slippery roads.

 If equipped with the Traction Control System (TCS), the system may begin to limit wheel spin while you are using cruise control.
 If this happens, the cruise control will automatically disengage.
+See

-See Traction Control/Electronic Stability Control ⇒ 203.
-If a collision alert occurs when cruise control is activated, cruise control is disengaged.
-See Forward Collision Alert (FCA) System ⇒ 219.
-When road conditions allow you to safely use it again, cruise control can be turned back on.
+Traction Control/Electronic Stability occurs when cruise control is activated, cruise control is disengaged.
+See Forward Collision road conditions allow you to safely use it again, cruise control can be turned back on.

-Cruise control will disengage if either TCS or StabiliTrak/Electronic Stability Control (ESC) is turned off.
+Cruise control will disengage if either TCS or StabiliTrak is turned off.